Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 How can menu dayparting increase the efficiency of restaurants?

-Most restaurant businesses have moved from chalkboard menus and paper-based flyers to digital menu boards, QR code menus, and dynamic ads & promotions using electronic displays.
+Most restaurant businesses have moved from chalkboard menus and paper-based flyers to digital menu boards, QR code menus, dynamic ads & promotions using restaurant television networks.

 With digital signage solutions like Pickcel, restaurants can create schedules for their ad campaigns and digital menus on the screen, allowing automatic content rotation.